Experimental evidence for surface tension origin of the circular hydraulic jump: Previous studies

 \cite{fernandez2019origin} reported that {our} experimental results can be explained using conventional gravity-based theory.
-They conducted numerical simulations of a liquid jet flowing vertically \textit{downwards} onto a horizontal plate and compared their results with the experimental data from \cite{button2010water}, which were obtained for a jet directed {\it upwards} onto a ceiling.
-Similarly, \cite{wang2019role} conducted a theoretical study and concluded gravity to be the dominant force in the formation of thin film hydraulic jumps for high viscosity liquids. \rkb{They compared their results with \cite{hansen1997geometric}'s experimental results which were reported by \cite{rojas2010inertial} as hydraulic jumps for silicone oils.
-We found that \cite{hansen1997geometric} did not use silicone oils, but a mineral and lubricating oil, consequently the validity of \cite{wang2019role} theory can not be assessed.}
+They presented results from numerical simulations of a liquid jet flowing vertically \textit{downwards} onto a horizontal plate and compared their results with the experimental data from \cite{button2010water}, which were obtained for a jet directed {\it upwards} onto a ceiling. \rkb{Rather than supporting \cite{fernandez2019origin}'s conclusion, their result demonstrated that the jump occurs at the same location, irrespective of the orientation, confirming that gravity is unimportant.
+We revisit this result in \S\ref{Sec:Discussion} and offer an explanation of how this erroneous conclusion was reached. }